AusClimateService/npcp/reports/phase1/phase1_report.md

 method involves populating a histogram with data that has been clipped to a valid range and then scaled to an integer value between 0 and the desired number of bins.

-A typical valid data range might be -30 to 60 C for daily maximum temperature (tasmax), -45 to 50 C for daily minimum temperature (tasmin), or 0 to 1250 mm/day for precipitation (pr).
+A typical valid data range might be -30C to 60C for daily maximum temperature (tasmax), -45C to 50C for daily minimum temperature (tasmin), or 0mm to 1250mm for daily precipitation (pr).
 The following scaling formulas (used in this intercomparison) map the valid range of data values across 500 integer bins:
 - (tasmax + 35) * 5
 - (tasmin + 55) * 5
 - alog(pr + 1) * 70, where alog is the natural logarithm

-A small value of 0.1 mm/day would have a scaled value of alog(0.1 + 1) * 70 = 6.7,
+A small value of 0.1mm would have a scaled value of alog(0.1 + 1) * 70 = 6.7,
 which is rounded to an integer value / bin number of 7.
-The largest valid rainfall amount of 1250 mm/day would have a scaled value of alog(1250 + 1 ) * 70 = 499.2,
+The largest valid rainfall amount of 1250mm would have a scaled value of alog(1250 + 1 ) * 70 = 499.2,
-which means it would be stored in the second highest bin in the histogram (i.e., 499).
+which means it would be stored in the second highest bin in the histogram (i.e. bin 499).

-TODO - Finish description.
+Depending on the range of the data, some of the bins will be empty.
+The range occupied by the model data might also differ from the observed range.
+To account for these issues, the bins that are populated are ranked from lowest to highest and those rankings are used to match the bins from the observed training data with the corresponding bins from the model training data.
+The differences between those rank matched bins represents the model bias.

+> I think there's some weighted averaging here I'm missing.
+> Is QME multiplicative for precipiation?

+To avoid potential overfitting or an excessive influence of very rare events, before the adjustment factor for each ranked bin is applied to the target data the factors for the N most extreme high and extreme low bins (typically N=3) are replaced by the value from the neighbouring histogram bin (i.e., the histogram bin that is one place less extreme than the third highest value in the sample).
+The reference to _extremes_ in the name of the method is a nod to these tweaks to the quantile adjustments in the tails of the distribution.

 #### 2.2.2.
 Software (and implementation choices)

 The original IDL code used to implement the QME method is maintained by Andrew Dowdy at the University of Melbourne.
-A copy of the code as at October 2023 is included in the appendix of the Bureau of Meteorology research report that documents the QME method ([Dowdy 2023](http://www.bom.gov.au/research/publications/researchreports/BRR-087.pdf)), while the very latest version is available from the author by request.
+A copy of the code as at October 2023 is included in the appendix of the Bureau of Meteorology research report that documents the QME method ([Dowdy 2023](http://www.bom.gov.au/research/publications/researchreports/BRR-087.pdf)), while the very latest version is available from Andrew by request.
 The Bureau of Meteorology is also developing a Python wrapper for that original IDL code.

 There are a number of decisions to make when implementing the QDM method: